 INTRO OFFER: Discover will match ALL the cash back you've earned at the end of your first year, automatically.
 There's no signing up.
 And no limit to how much is matched.

-Earn 5% cash back at different places each quarter like gas stations, grocery stores, restaurants, Amazon.com, or wholesale clubs up to the quarterly maximum each time you activate.
+Earn 5% cash back at different places each quarter like gas stations, grocery stores, restaurants, Amazon.com and more up to the quarterly maximum, each time you activate.
 Plus, earn unlimited 1% cash back on all other purchases - automatically.

 Redeem cash back any amount, any time.
 Rewards never expire.

 Get your free Credit Scorecard with your FICO® Credit Score, number of recent inquiries and more.

 Receive FREE Social Security number alerts-Discover will monitor thousands of risky websites when you sign up.

 0% Intro APR for 18 months on purchases and balance transfers (fees apply), then a 13.49%-26.99% variable APR; balance transfers made within 120 days qualify for the intro rate and fee

 Get up to $600 protection on your cell phone (subject to $25 deductible) against covered damage or theft when you pay your monthly cellular telephone bill with your Wells Fargo Platinum Visa® Credit Card

 Easy access to your FICO® Credit Score with Wells Fargo Online®